STEM Environmental Education Center

 Twitter: @disdeecThe STEM Environmental Education Center (EEC) is a 500-acre academic facility located in Seagoville, TX.
 The center offers urban teachers and students the opportunity to connect with nature while learning important science content and skills.
 The STEM EEC is a free field trip destination for all schools in the Dallas ISD.
 The center's instructional programs, led by experienced teachers and naturalists, are fully aligned to the Texas Essential Knowledge and Skills for Science and designed to help teachers at all grade levels meet the Texas Education Agency’s requirement that students plan and implement both laboratory and field investigations during science instruction.

-Mission of the STEM Environmental Education CenterThe mission of the STEM Environmental Education Center is to help diverse learners develop an awareness, appreciation, and concern for the environment, and as citizens use 21st century knowledge and skills to make informed, responsible decisions, solve current environmental problems, and prevent new ones.
+Mission of the STEM Environmental Education CenterThe mission of the STEM Environmental Education Center is to help diverse learners develop an awareness, appreciation, and concern for the environment, and to use 21st century knowledge and skills to make informed, responsible decisions, solve current environmental problems, and prevent new ones.

 Teacher's Guide to Student Programs at the STEM EEC